Expertise:

 About the Research

-Rocks have stories to tell about the process and events of earth’s history.
+Rocks have stories to tell about the process and events of Earth's history.
 Understanding the timing of geologic events recorded in rocks helps scientists decipher the patterns and interconnections of different geologic events.
-In the western San Juan Mountains, intrusive rocks (melted rock emplaced below the surface) are closely tied to periods of mineralization and mountain building.
+In the western San Juan Mountains, intrusive rocks (melted rock emplaced below the surface) are closely tied to mineralization and mountain building periods.
 Dr. Gonzales has spent the last three years obtaining radiometric ages on these rocks from the minerals they contain.
 This research has allowed patterns of intrusive activity to be better defined, giving insight into the connections of magmas with other parts of the geologic history.
-Dr. Gonzales’s research has also contributed to a new understanding of the “birthdays” of some iconic features, such as Engineer Mountain north of Durango, Colorado, which had never had an age assigned (today, Dr. Gonzales and his team know that it formed about 17 million years ago).
+Dr. Gonzales's research has also contributed to a new understanding of the "birthdays" of some iconic features, such as Engineer Mountain north of Durango, Colorado, which had never had an age assigned (today, Dr. Gonzales and his team know that it formed about 17 million years ago).

 Dr. Gonzales Explains the Project